Nanu25/Connect-Four/README.md

 - **Responsive UI**: The game supports a simple yet interactive interface using **Pygame** for displaying the board and moves.

 ## Future Improvements

-- **Alpha-Beta Pruning**: Optimize the Minimax algorithm to make it more efficient by reducing the number of nodes evaluated.
 - **Graphical Enhancements**: Improve the visual experience with animations and better UI components.

 ## Screenshots